 PLEASE CHECK OUR BLOG TO STAY INFORMED!

-Frequently Asked Questions Regarding New Law
+Frequently Asked Questions Regarding Hearing Aid Law for Children

 - What does the law provide?
 Chapter 233 provides insurance coverage for hearing aids for children 21 years old and younger up to $2,000 per hearing aid for each hearing impaired ear in each 36-month period.